astralfrontier/peppermile.org/src/grand-adventure.md

   **Recharge**: Meditate after an extended rest, or be in the presence of an icon of your faith or a miracle of your patron.

+The Paladin is basically a Magic Knight with Holy power.
+You can create similar one-trick ponies based on other Pools and concepts.
+{.directors-cut}

 **Prince/Princess**

 A member of royalty who goes on adventures for their own reasons.